 We recommend raw, unpolished amber teething necklaces.
 When amber teething necklaces are polished, the succinic acid can become sealed inside, making it less bioavailable to the body.

 Raw, unpolished amber is the way nature intended it to be.
 Raw amber contains the highest levels of succinic acid (up to 8%), which can naturally help quell inflammatory processes in the body (like teething).

 Not all “raw” amber teething necklaces are truly raw!

 Many amber teething necklaces claim to be raw, but in fact they are heat treated in a process called autoclave.
 This makes the amber easier to work with…but it disqualifies the amber from being truly raw.

 Just about every amber teething necklace on the market has been treated with autoclave.
-This amber teething necklace is the only one we know of that has not been adulterated with autoclave or any other heat treatment.

 When can my baby start using an amber teething necklace?